sveco/cfeed/README.md

 }
 ```

 Only FeedUrl is required, other settings are optional.
+A new feature is Select that selects root node of document.
+Select makes filters much simpler, as you can first select root,
-Filters can be used to "filter" out unwanted content, like page navigation, links, registration forms etc.
+and then "filter" out unwanted content from root node, like page navigation, links, registration forms etc.
 To use filter, look source of the page that you want to display.
 Prepend all "class" attributes of html elements you want to filter out with ".", and all "id" attributes of html elements with "#".
 Any content inside filtered elements will not be rendered.
 Title can be used to display custom title of feed, instead of the one defined by feed itself.